cjdbarlow/Part-One/clotting.md

   After some time platelets contract, retracting the clot and sealing the wall

 ##Secondary Haemostasis
-The coagulation cascade is an amplifification mechanism which circularly activates clotting factors in order to produce fibrin.
+The coagulation cascade is an amplification mechanism which activates clotting factors in order to produce fibrin.

 INSERT COAGULATION CASCADE

 Participating factors in the coagulation cascade can be either **enzymes** or **cofactors**:
-* Enzymes circulate in their inactive form, and become active (VII ⇒ VIIa) when hydrolysed by their precusor factor
+* Enzymes circulate in their inactive form, and become active (e.g. VII ⇒ VIIa) when hydrolysed by their precusor factor
 * Cofactors amplify the cascade

 ###Pathways